Jesseite/OpenBreweryDB-ETL/README.md

 ## Python
 ### Steps
-`create_df_transform` -> Fetch data from the Open Brewery DB API.
+`openbrewETL` -> Fetch data from the Open Brewery DB API.
 Flatten JSON and transform it into a dataframe so that it can be easily loaded into a SQL table.

-`df_to_postgres` -> Load the dataframe into a PostgreSQL table.
+`fetchBreweryDB_standalone` -> The standalone file that fetches data from Open Brewery API.

+## Airflow
+`breweryDAG` -> The DAG file

+## Docker
+`Dockerfile`
+`Compose.yml`

 ## PostgreSQL
 This is a local PostgreSQL server.
 I recommend downloading PgAdmin whcih is a GUI for PostgreSQL.